How to Dry a Large Area Rug

 How to dry a large area rug

-Area rugs add character and variety to a room, but what happens when it gets really dirty or wet from some unexpected event such as a leaking roof, sewage spills, floods, or effects of inclement weather.
+Area rugs add character and variety to a room, but what happens when it gets dirty or wet from unexpected events, such as a leaking roof, sewage spills, floods, or inclement weather?

-This is considered water damage and large area rugs need to be cleaned and dried fairly quickly, as the longer it remains wet, the likelihood of the rug being completely ruined becomes a reality.
+This is considered water damage, and large area rugs need to be cleaned and dried relatively quickly, as the longer it remains wet, the more likely the likelihood of the rug being completely ruined becomes.

-Rugs with water damage from a flood or sewage spill also need to be cleaned after the initial extraction.
+Rugs with water damage from a flood or sewage spill must also be cleaned after the initial extraction.

 This ensures the rug is not only dry but doesn’t have harmful bacteria once the rug is completely dry.
 The key is managing as much of the wet rug as possible.

-Large area rugs are tough to maneuver and can take a long time to dry.
-It is important to follow the steps carefully to avoid a build-up of mold and mildew.
+Large area rugs are tricky to maneuver and can take a long time to dry.
+It is essential to follow the steps carefully to avoid mold and mildew build-up.

-Although you may dry the rug, cleaning it after it has been damaged may require a professional’s services to restore the rug to its original state.
+Although you may dry the rug, cleaning it after it has been damaged may require a professional’s services to restore it to its original state.

-Here are the materials land steps needed to dry a large area rug.
+Here are the materials and land steps needed to dry a large rug.

 Related: How to Take Care of Different Types of Rugs